emedware/vue-golden-layout/README.md

 Elements like `<gl-row>`, `<gl-col>` and `<gl-stack>` can be represented in a tree - they respectively stand for a golden-layout row, column and stack.

-### Inserting components
+### Components

-Component can be described *by extension* - namely, by giving their content using the data from the defining component.
+Component are described *by extension* - namely, by giving their content using the data from the defining component.

 ```html
 <gl-component>